The best hotels in Oslo

 Do Oslo hotels include breakfast?

 Most mid-range and luxury hotels do, and Norwegian hotel breakfasts are genuinely good.
 Think cured meats, smoked salmon, fresh bread, and strong coffee.
-Budget hotels like Anker and Citybox typically don't include it, but Grünerløkka and Sentrum both have excellent café options within 5 minutes walk.
+Budget and boutique hotels vary, but Grünerløkka and Sentrum both have excellent café options within 5 minutes walk.

 What events in Oslo cause hotel prices to spike?